Q&A: Physics, Astronomy, Cosmology and Computer Science

 - How are distances to the stars and galaxies calculated?

-- Where is Drake's equation?
+- What is Drake's equation?

 - Where are the extraterrestrial civilizations?
+(Fermi's paradox)

 - Is the universe fine-tuned for intelligent life?